joyieks/FIRA/Website/web/pfira-app/VERIFICATION_CODE_README.md

 ### **1. EmailJS Template Setup:**
 1. Go to [EmailJS Dashboard](https://dashboard.emailjs.com/)
-2. Create new template or edit existing `template_iefgxnk`
+2. Create new template or edit existing `template_x9i685u`
 3. Copy the HTML from `verification-code-template.html`
 4. Replace the content in your EmailJS template
 5. Save and publish the template